-Choline Foods: 5 Foods Rich in Choline for the Methylator Benefits
+Choline Foods: 5 Foods Rich in the Methylator Vitamin

 Choline used to be called vitamin J, but now the water-soluble vitamin is most often grouped within the B-vitamin complex.